Submitted by on

 • Intrusion detection and intrusion prevention systems (IDS and IPS)

-Ensuring CUI protection for data in transit or when it is being transmitted over computer networks requires another set of tools.
+Facilitating CUI protection for data in transit or when it is being transmitted over computer networks requires another set of tools.
 Common examples of data in transit are sending an email that contains CUI, sharing a digital document that contains CUI over a network, or entering CUI into a form on a website.
-CUI protection methods for data in transit are primarily based on various encryption implementations.
+CUI protection methods for data in transit are primarily based on current encryption standards.

 CUI protection must also be considered for verbal communications.
-Talking with another person on the phone or in person can share CUI with unauthorized parties.
+Talking with another person on the phone or in person can result in inadvertent CUI sharing with unauthorized parties.
 To protect the confidentiality of CUI, discussions involving CUI should take place in controlled areas with voice encryption in place for calls.

 Why CUI Protection Is Important